 Pembrey Country Park Walrus Dip

-This is the 34th annual Walrus Dip, held at the vast dune-backed beach at Cefn Sidan.
-Fancy dress is strongly encouraged, and swimmers should get there in plenty of time – the tide goes out a long way here, so it may be a 10-minute jog to the water’s edge.
-The event once had to be cancelled when the sea froze over, but don’t let a piffling detail like that put you off.
+The annual Walrus Dip is held at the vast dune-backed beach at Cefn Sidan.
+Fancy dress is strongly encouraged, and swimmers should get there in plenty of time – the tide goes out a long way here, so it may be a 10-minute jog to the water's edge.
+The event once had to be cancelled when the sea froze over, but don't let a piffling detail like that put you off!

 Barry Island New Year's Day Swim